SmartGuyy/Script-Python-auto-reorganize/README.md

 This script writes all the information of prints directly in log.txt.
 However if you run it 2 times a day or more : anything already written will be destroyed except if you add other time indication in the code for log creation.

+If the user exceeds 1 Giga, a Windows alert appears and an email is sent.
+If you use this code, remember to change the email and SMTP credentials in func_send_email.py, to change your message in message.txt, the recipient and their address in contacts.txt.
+If you use a free SMTP server, remember to enable IMAP access.